Say Good Bye To Social Anxiety

 But the fear of taking those initial steps to alter her behavior outside the therapy room continued to hold her back.
 Fear is like that - a heavy ball and chain that often makes progress in any direction seem impossible.

-Several months later, however, by the end of her time in group, Jocelyn was a very different teen.
-She had become a gregarious as a greeter at Harrah’s Casino.
+Several months later, however, when her involvement with group therapy was coming to a close, Jocelyn was a very different teen.
+She had become so gregarious she could have gotten a job as a greeter at Harrah’s Casino.

 Most importantly, Jocelyn began to talk more freely about her life, the ups and downs of school, and the struggles that went on at home.